 Traditional PM & project tracking

 When it comes to traditional project management features, JIRA seems to be one step ahead.
-If you’re looking for more comprehensive time tracking features, management reporting tools, and issue tracking functionality, you’ll probably end up with JIRA.
+If you’re looking for a more comprehensive time tracking features, management reporting tools, and issue tracking functionality, you’ll probably end up with Jira.

 3rd party integrations

-If you’re looking for a comprehensive, fully-adjustable project management and tracking tool for your mid-sized software team, you might end up using JIRA.
-JIRA is the go-to tool for large-scale project and teams.
-However, you must be aware that onboarding time and costs might be higher with JIRA, as not so tech savvy people might have a harder time using it.
+If you’re looking for comprehensive, fully-adjustable project management and tracking tool for your mid-sized software team, you might end up using Jira.
+Jira is the go-to tool for large-scale project and teams.
+However, you must be aware that onboarding time and costs might be higher with Jira, as not so tech savvy people might have a harder time using it.

-If you’re looking for ab easy-to-use project and task management tool for your small company, Trello might be the better choice.
-With its simple, yet well-designed user interface it offers small teams an easy entry in the world of project management.
+If you’re looking for an easy-to-use project and task management tool for your small company, Trello might be the better choice.
+With its simple, yet well-designed user interfaces it offers small teams an easy entry in the world of project management.